 Communication is key in any role, but when it comes to being a product manager, it might be one of the most important skills you can have.

 This is particularly so as product managers need to communicate effectively with so many different types of stakeholders.
-From your sales teams, to your devs, right through to your C-Suite; understanding how and what you need to say to get each of those stakeholders on board and keep a product moving forward is critical.
+From your sales teams to your devs, right through to your C-Suite; understanding how and what you need to say to get each of those stakeholders on board and keep a product moving forward is critical.

 Brevity and clarity are your two most important rules to follow when it comes to communicating as a product manager.
-Don’t use jargon, but instead make sure you’re speaking the language of whoever it is you’re communicating too.
+Don’t use jargon, but instead make sure you’re speaking the language of whomever it is you’re communicating too.
 For example, don’t use overly technical spiel when talking with senior decision-makers - you’ll only confuse them.

 Perhaps most importantly, your target audience — that is, the people you are designing for - should always be at the forefront of all discussions.
 This will help route all conversations on the end goal.